Christof/vim_tips/vim_tips.md

 #### Markers

-To mark a location use `m{a-zA-Z}` the lowercase letters are local to the file the upercase letters are global. `´{mark}` move to the line of the mark. `` `{mark}`` _re_`<C-m>{mark}` moves to the exact position.
+To mark a location use `m{a-zA-Z}` the lowercase letters are local to the file the uppercase letters are global. `´{mark}` move to the line of the mark. `` `{mark}`` _re_`<C-m>{mark}` moves to the exact position.
 Vim defines some special markers: